Plantar Fasciitis Overview

 Overview of Plantar Fasciitis

-If you are an athlete experiencing any type of foot pain, click here to read about common foot injuries commonly associated with athletes.
+If you are an athlete experiencing any type of foot pain, click here to read about common foot injuries commonly associated with athletes and how to choose the correct shoe for you.

 How Do You Treat Plantar Fasciitis?